How ASIC handles whistleblower reports

 Further information about the legal rights and protections for whistleblowers, ASIC's enforcement approach, and our handling of reports of misconduct is available in:

-- Information Sheet 151 ASIC's approach to enforcement (INFO 151)
+• Information Sheet 151 ASIC’s approach to enforcement (INFO 151)

-- Information Sheet 153 How ASIC deals with reports of misconduct (INFO 153).
+• Information Sheet 153 How ASIC deals with reports of misconduct (INFO 153).

 If your report is about matters within the Australian Prudential Regulation Authority's (APRA's) responsibilities, such as compliance with prudential regulation or the safety and soundness of financial institutions, you may wish to raise your concerns directly with APRA.
 The whistleblower protections in the Corporations Act also apply to reports from whistleblowers made direct to APRA.
 For guidance on providing information on institutions APRA regulates, see APRA's webpage on whistleblowing.

-ASIC's role
+ASIC’s role in relation to whistleblowers

-ASIC's primary role in relation to you as a whistleblower is to receive and consider your report about misconduct and breaches of the law, and investigate the concerns where it is appropriate and within our regulatory responsibilities.
-We also look into allegations that you have experienced or been threatened with detriment for making a disclosure or had your confidentiality breached.
+ASIC’s primary role in relation to you as a whistleblower is to receive and consider your report about misconduct and breaches of the law, and investigate the concerns where it is appropriate and within our regulatory responsibilities.
+We also look into allegations that you have experienced or been threatened with detriment for making a disclosure or have had your confidentiality breached.

 However, under the law there are limits to our role that are important to understand:

-- The whistleblower protection provisions in the Corporations Act do not oblige ASIC to:
+• The whistleblower protection provisions in the Corporations Act do not oblige ASIC to:

-- act for you if you are the subject of a private litigation or prosecution
+• act for you if you are the subject of a private litigation or prosecution

-- bring an application on your behalf if your employer has terminated your employment as a result of a disclosure
+• bring an application on your behalf if your employer has terminated your employment as a result of a disclosure

-- bring an action seeking compensation for you for loss, damage, or injury caused by detriment or threatened detriment.
+• bring an action seeking compensation for you for loss, damage, or injury caused by detriment or threatened detriment.

-- We cannot provide you with legal advice.
+• We cannot provide you with legal advice.
 If you believe you may be a whistleblower or are unsure what protections apply to you, we urge you to seek independent legal advice.

-- Obtaining or accessing the protections under the Corporations Act does not depend on any action by ASIC.
-Unlike some foreign countries, whistleblowers in Australia are not eligible to receive a financial reward for making a whistleblower report; the Corporations Act does not provide for it.
+• Unlike some foreign countries, whistleblowers in Australia are not eligible to receive a financial reward for making a whistleblower report; the Corporations Act does not provide for it.

 How we deal with the information you provide